-- a) Madaouela Project located in north central Niger includes one mining permit for Madaouela I, and six adjoining exploration licenses for Madaouela II, III, IV, Anou Melle, Eralral and Agaliouk. - Under the terms of the Niger mining code and the Company's mineral conventions, upon the conversion of an exploration license to a mining permit, the Company would be required to transfer a 10% free-carried non-dilutable equity interest in the shares of a Nigerien company which is to be formed to hold the mining permit, to the Niger government.
+a) Madaouela Project - located in north central Niger includes one mining permit for Madaouela I, and six adjoining exploration licenses for Madaouela II, III, IV, Anou Melle, Eralral and Agaliouk.

+Under the terms of the Niger mining code and the Company's mineral conventions, upon the conversion of an exploration license to a mining permit, the Company would be required to transfer a 10% free-carried non-dilutable equity interest in the shares of a Nigerien company which is to be formed to hold the mining permit, to the Niger government.
 The Niger government would also have the option to purchase an additional 30% equity interest in the Nigerien company at fair market value.
 In June 2018, the Niger government made an election to only hold a 10% free carried interest in the Nigerien company, and requested the final Euro 7 million acquisition payment as a result of the grant of the Madaouela I mining permit.
-The Company is in the process negotiating with the Niger government as to the timing and the terms of this payment. - b) Mutanga Project a 100% interest, located south of Lusaka, Zambia includes three contiguous mining permits, and two exploration license one of which is pending for issuance. - c) Falea Project a 100% interest, located in Mali, includes two exploration licenses and one exploration licenses renewal applications submitted in February 2018 which is pending for approval by the Malian government.
+The Company is in the process of negotiating with the Niger government as to the timing and the terms of this payment.

+- b) Mutanga Project a 100% interest, located south of Lusaka, Zambia includes three contiguous mining permits, and two exploration licenses pending issuance. - c) Falea Project a 100% interest, located in Mali, includes one exploration licenses and two renewal applications pending approval by the Malian government.

-5. Uranium loan settlement
+5. Uranium Ioan settlement

-On April 18, 2012, the Company entered into a bond purchase agreement with Toshiba, as subsequently amended, pursuant to which the Company issued Toshiba a convertible debenture in the principal amount of \$30 million (the "Bond A"), and a non-convertible bond (the "Bond B" or the "Uranium Loan") in the principal amount of 200,000 pounds of uranium concentrate U_3O_8 , (the Bond A and Bond B collectively the "Bond Financing").
+On April 18, 2012, the Company entered into a bond purchase agreement with Toshiba, as subsequently amended, pursuant to which the Company issued Toshiba a convertible debenture in the principal amount of \$30 million (the "Bond A"), and a non-convertible bond (the "Bond B" or the "Uranium Loan") in the principal amount of 200,000 pounds of uranium concentrate $U_3O_8$ , (the Bond A and Bond B collectively the "Bond Financing").
 The Bond Financing was secured by a floating charge on all assets of the Company in Niger.